 Here are some steps you can take to adopt a strategic plan that allows you to be more successful in working at home while living with a chronic illness:

-1. Create your guiding vision, your north star.
 Start with a clear description of what you want your work life to look like.
 Describe how you would seem if you were a “fly on the wall” watching you at work.
-What are the components (e.g., working solo/on a team), where does it occur (e.g.,in an office/on your deck), how much time does it take (e.g., 20 or 60/hr work week, 1 or 10 weeks vacation), what is the basic job function, etc.
+What are the components (e.g., working solo/on a team), where does it occur (e.g., in an office/on your deck), how much time does it take (e.g., 20 or 60/hour work week, 2 or 10 weeks vacation), what is the basic job function, and so on.

-3. On a daily basis, create 3 things that build your business.
-These should be simple to do’s that you can do (e.g., email former client, edit a blog post, post bills).
-This list lets you know that you can get things done, be productive, even on a “bad”symptom day.
+These should be simple to-do’s that you can do (e.g., email a former client, edit a blog post, or post bills).
+This list lets you know that you can get things done, and be productive, even on a “bad” symptom day.
 And it keeps you focused on the days that feel great.